MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/fa-depreciation-methods.md

 *Depreciation Amount = (Declining-Bal. % x Number of Depreciation Days x Depr.
 Basis) / (100 x 360)*

-The depreciable basis is calculated as the book value less posted depreciation since the starting date of the current financial year.
+The depreciable basis is calculated as the book value less posted depreciation since the starting date of the current fiscal year.

-The posted depreciation amount can contain entries with various posting types (write-down, custom1, and custom2) posted since the starting date of the current financial year.
+The posted depreciation amount can contain entries with various posting types (write-down, custom1, and custom2) posted since the starting date of the current fiscal year.
 These posting types are included in the posted depreciation amount if there are check marks in the **Depreciation Type** and the **Part of Book Value** fields on the **FA Posting Type Setup** page.

 ### <a name="example---declining-balance-1-depreciation"></a>Example - Declining-Balance 1 Depreciation